-Wasserstein space to an Hilbert space of L^2 random variables and this approach was developed further in [50] (see also [20, 21] for more on the lifting procedure).
-We refer the readers to [5, 8, 9, 10, 11, 12, 13, 16, 17, 18, 19, 25, 36, 44, 45, 47, 48, 52, 56, 57, 58, 67, 71, 72, 73]for equations related to mean field control and optimal control/variational problems in spaces of probability measures.
-Equations related to control problems with partial observation were studied in [6] and equations related to differential games were investigated in [26, 59].
-HJB equations in the Wasserstein and metric spaces with formal Riemannian structure as well as completely regular spaces, mostly related to control of gradient flows, large deviations and fluid dynamics were studied by different techniques in [23, 24, 38, 39, 40, 41, 42, 60, 61].
+The original interest in the PDE in spaces of probability measures came from partially observed optimal control problems through the study of fully observable so called separated problems where one controls a new measure valued state process (unnormalized conditional density of the original state with respect to the observation process) which satisfies the so-called Duncan-Mortensen-Zakai equation.
+Early attempts to look at HJB equations in the space of measures for such a problem was made in [60].
+A Bellman equation in the space of measures was also studied in [61].
+A renewed interest in HJB equations in spaces of probability measures started with the development of the theory of mass transport and a calculus in the Wasserstein space of probability measures and later the study of mean field control and mean field game problems.
+The first definition of a viscosity solution using sub- and superdifferentials in the Wasserstein space appeared in [52] and later different notions of viscosity solutions were introduced of equations in the space of probability measures and more abstract metric spaces in various contexts.
+In particular a notion of the so-called L-viscosity solution was introduced in [70] which "lifts" the equation from the Wasserstein space to an Hilbert space of L^2 random variables and this approach was developed further in [56] (see also [22, 23] for more on the lifting procedure).
+We refer the readers to [5, 8, 10, 9, 11, 12, 13, 16, 17, 18, 20, 21, 29, 40, 41, 42, 50, 51, 53, 54, 58, 62, 63, 64, 74, 79, 80, 81 for equations related to mean field control and optimal control/variational problems in spaces of probability measures.
+In particular convergence problems for particle approximations have been studied using PDE methods in [18, 20, 21, 40, 41, 50, 58, 74].
+Equations related to control problems with partial observation were studied in [6] and equations related to differential games were investigated in [30, 65].
+HJB equations in the Wasserstein and metric spaces with formal Riemannian structure as well as completely regular spaces, mostly related to control of gradient flows, large deviations and fluid dynamics were studied by different techniques in [27, 28, 44, 45, 46, 47, 48, 66, 67.
 Various comparison theorems and uniqueness results for appropriately defined viscosity solutions were proved in these papers.
-HJB equations in abstract metric spaces were studied by various techniques in [1, 14, 15, 47, 49, 53, 64, 65, 69, 70].
-Uniqueness of appropriately defined viscosity solutions of first order HJB equations in the Wasserstein space was proved in [5, 58].
-Uniqueness of viscosity solutions of a second order Bellman master equation in the Wasserstein space arising in stochastic optimal control problems for McKean-Vlasov diffusion processes was established in [25].
-Other papers containing uniqueness results are [17], where a uniqueness result for a notion of viscosity solution for a class of integro-differential Bellman equations of a special type was shown, and [73], where well-posedness of viscosity solutions of parabolic master equations, including HJB master equations associated with control problems for McKean-Vlasov stochastic differential equations was established.
+HJB equations in abstract metric spaces were studied by various techniques in [1, 14, 15, 53, 55, 59, 71, 72, 77, 78].
+Uniqueness of appropriately defined viscosity solutions of first order HJB equations in the Wasserstein space was proved in [5, 64].
+Uniqueness of viscosity solutions of a second order Bellman master equation in the Wasserstein space arising in stochastic optimal control problems for McKean-Vlasov diffusion processes was established in [29].
+In [9, 41] general comparison results for viscosity solutions of second-order parabolic partial differential equations in the Wasserstein space were proved.
+Other papers containing uniqueness results are [17], where a uniqueness result for a notion of viscosity solution for a class of integro-differential Bellman equations of a special type was shown, and [81], where well-posedness of viscosity solutions of parabolic master equations, including HJB master equations associated with control problems for McKean-Vlasov stochastic differential equations was established.
 There is also vast literature on master equations of mean field games which are integro-differential PDE in the space of probability measures.
 We do not discuss them here since they are not HJB equations.